 Search for Knowledge Exchange and Research Impact funding through our Research Professional database.
 We also have an EPSRC Impact Acceleration Account (IAA) which includes Open Call funding and a University Impact Fund to help you develop and evidence the impact of your research and inform your REF impact case study.

-You can learn more about Knowledge Exchange and Public Engagement through the following University Moodle courses for University of Bath staff:
+You can learn more about Knowledge Exchange, Research Impact, and Public Engagement through the following University Moodle courses for University of Bath staff:

 - Moodle: Knowledge Exchange Hub